appvia/terranetes/docs/terranetes-controller/admin/state.md

 }
 EOF
 ```
-Note the template can reference a number variables
+This template is designed to utilize the following variables:

-* `controller.namespace` is the namespace where the terranetes-controller is running.
+* `controller.namespace`: Represents the namespace where the terranetes-controller is running.
-* `controller.labels` is a map of all the labels from the terranetes controller.
+* `controller.labels`: A map of all the labels associated with the terranetes controller.
-* `controller.suffix` is a controller default used for secrets (default: tfstate).
+* `controller.suffix`: A default suffix used by the controller for secrets, with a default value of `tfstate`.
-* `configuration` is the entire Configuration object this you can reference `configuration.Metadata.Namespace` for instance.
+* `configuration`: Represents the entire Configuration object, allowing for references to specific attributes such as `configuration.Metadata.Namespace`.
-* `name` is the Configuration name being executed on
+* `name`: The name of the Configuration being executed.
-* `namespace` is the Configuration namespace and can be used to as a s3 key per namespace for example
+* `namespace`: Represents the namespace of the Configuration and can be used as a S3 key per namespace, for example.

 :::tip
-We inject the entire [Configuration](docs/terranetes-controller/reference/configurations.terraform.appvia.io.md) resource into the context on the template, so you can reference anything side via `configuration.PATH`
+It is important to note that the entire [Configuration](docs/terranetes-controller/reference/configurations.terraform.appvia.io.md) resource is injected into the context of the template, enabling references to any attribute via `configuration.PATH`.
 :::

-Create a kubernetes secret from the above file
+2. Once the `backend.tf` file has been created, a Kubernetes secret can be generated from this file using the following command:

 ```shell
 kubectl -n terraform-system create secret generic backend-s3 --from-file=backend.tf=backend.tf
 ```

-2. Update the controller to use the backend template
+3. Update the controller to use the backend template

+To integrate the backend template with the controller, follow the steps outlined below.

+**For Helm Chart Users:**

-If you are using the helm chart you simply have to update
+When utilizing the Helm chart, you need to update the configuration as follows:

 ```yaml
 controller: